apache/trafficserver/doc/admin-guide/files/ssl_server_name.yaml.en.rst

                           By default this is :ts:cv:`proxy.config.ssl.client.certification_level`.

 valid_tls_versions_in     This specifies the list of TLS protocols that will be offered to user agents during
-                          the TLS negotiaton.
+                          the TLS negotiation.
 This replaces the global settings in :ts:cv:`proxy.config.ssl.TLSv1`, :ts:cv:`proxy.config.ssl.TLSv1_1`, :ts:cv:`proxy.config.ssl.TLSv1_2`,
                           and :ts:cv:`proxy.config.ssl.TLSv1_3`.
 The potential values are TLSv1, TLSv1_1, TLSv1_2, and
                           TLSv1_3.
 You must list all protocols that |TS| should offer to the client when using